Chromery/flow-king/README.md

 ### What is stFLOW?

-`stFLOW` is a liquid staking derivative from Increment Finance that represents staked FLOW, earning \~9.75% APR.
+`stFLOW` is a liquid staking derivative from Increment Finance that represents staked FLOW, earning \~9.75% APY.
 By using stFLOW for bidding and permanently burning a portion of tokens:

 * Flow’s staking liquidity permanently increases.
 * Protocol security strengthens as locked liquidity grows.